leaphy-robotics/leaphy-micropython/README.md

 This function rotates the servo motor to a specified angle.

 ### Parameters:
-    pin: The pin name (e.g., "D1") to which the servo is connected.
+    pin: The pin name to which the servo is connected.
     angle: The angle to which the servo should rotate (0-180 degrees).

 # How to Read Distance Using a Sonar Sensor